5 Examples of Blockchain in Finance Services

 The advantages of blockchain ledgers:

 Blockchain technology allows the digital ledger to be distributed to many different nodes which therefore removes the need for the transaction data to be processed and stored by a sole third party.
-Not only does this help to prevent the data from being hacked, as it wouldn’t be stored on one system with one security system, but it also removes the controlling element of that third party over the transaction.
-This has the obvious benefit of helping to remove control over transactions thereby making blockchain solutions cheaper and more accessible.
+This helps to prevent the data from being hacked, as it wouldn’t be stored on one system with one security system.
+It also removes the controlling element of that third party over the transaction.
+This has the obvious benefit of helping to remove control over transactions thereby making blockchain applications in finance cheaper and more accessible.

 One of the main advantages of blockchain technology is that it is incredibly secure.
 It uses encryption to secure the transaction ledger so that only individuals with a unique key code can gain access to the data.
 The fact that blockchain transactions are peer-to-peer, and are as such decentralized, means that they are far more secure.
 Despite its popularity, bitcoin has never been hacked because blockchain technology makes this next to impossible.